haraka/haraka-plugin-qmail-deliverable/README.md

 * `check_mail_from`= (Default: true)

 When `check_mail_from` is enabled, the MAIL FROM address is checked for deliverability.
 The deliverable status can be inspected by checking `transaction.notes.local_sender`.
+This information can be used later to determine mail handling.

+### Fine control of MX routing

 MX routing for individual domains can be set by defining `queue` and `next_hop`.

-* `queue`: a queue plugin (smtp_forward, qmail-queue), or lmtp.
-When `queue=lmtp`, if qmail-deliverable reports that the destination address is a mailbox (ie, not email list, forward, alias, etc.), then this plugin will configure the next_hop to be `lmtp://$host/` and will set up that route (via get_mx) so that outbound delivers the message to the mailbox via LMTP.
+* `queue`: a queue plugin (smtp_forward, qmail-queue, lmtp), or lmtp.
+When `queue=lmtp`, if qmail-deliverable reports that the destination address is a mailbox (ie, not email list, forward, alias, etc.), then this plugin will configure the next_hop to be `lmtp://$host/` and will set up that route (via `get_mx()`) so that outbound delivers the message to the mailbox via LMTP.

 * `next_hop`: a URL.
-Examples: `smtp://mx.example.com` and `lmtp://int.mx.example.com:24`
+Examples: `smtp://mx.example.com` and `lmtp://int.mx.example.com:24`.
+This plugin uses next_hop to direct messages to local mailboxes via LMTP.
+If the LMTP server (dovecot, in my case) is not the same host that is running qmail-deliverabled, set next_hop accordingly.

 ## Per-domain Configuration